 And don’t forget properly doing your business taxes – that will always save you money.

 The reason the beginning is the best place to start is this.
-The very first step in establishing and building business credit is ensuring your business is fundable.
+The very first step in establishing and building business credit is ensuring your business has built Fundability™.
 A big part of this is how your business is set up.
 However, it’s never too late.
-After your business is set up to be fundable, you have to get initial accounts reporting positive payment history.
+The, after your business is set up to be fundable, you have to get initial accounts reporting positive payment history.

 So there are many steps to starting a business.
-It is important to start on a firm foundation.
+First, it is important to start on a firm foundation.
 Then, when the twists and turns come, you can be safely secured in your seat.
 That means ensuring you have a name and EIN, and all the licenses and registrations necessary at each level of government.
 Also, make sure that you are legally incorporated.